Agua de Piña (pineapple water fresca)

 • Make sure the ingredients are at room temperature and this includes water, if the water or pineapple is cold, dissolving the sugar will be more complicated.

-• Do not add ice to the pitcher unless you intend to serve all pineapple water at once, because it will dilute and lose some flavor.
+• Do not add ice to the pitcher unless you intend to serve all pineapple water at once because it will dilute and lose some flavor.

 • Add fresh lime juice to give an extra tangy touch.

-Foods To Pair With Agua Fresca De Piña
+What To Pair With

-How To Store
+How To Store Pineapple Agua Fresca

-Glass containers keep flavors best, but in Mexico, plastic pitchers are used on a daily basis and we still enjoy agua fresca de piña without problem.
+Glass containers keep flavors best, but in Mexico, plastic pitchers are used on a daily basis and we still enjoy agua fresca de piña without a problem.

 Just make sure to cover well the pitcher, if it doesn’t have a lid, just use cling film and cover it tightly, to prevent any random flavor from going into the drink.

 Did you enjoy this recipe?
 Please share it, don’t forget to rate it, and leave us a comment below, we’d love to hear from you!
+Want to keep up-to-date with our recipes?
+Don’t forget to follow along on PINTERESTINSTAGRAMFACEBOOK, and YOUTUBE.

 Mexican agua de piña recipe.

-Agua de Piña (pineapple water)
+Agua de Piña (pineapple agua fresca)

 10 servings